-(2) Gross book value for this property represents our pro rata share of the gross book value of our unconsolidated venture (refer to Note 6).
+(2) Gross book value for this property represents our pro rata share of the gross book value of our unconsolidated venture (refer to Note 6 to the consolidated financial statements).

 (3) The Park Hotels Portfolio consists of five properties and is subject to a single master lease.
 A majority of the land underlying one of these properties is owned by a third party and is ground leased to us through 2044 subject to changes in the CPI; however, our tenant at the property pays this cost directly to the third party.

-The following tables show our portfolio by region and property type as of December 31, 2020, excluding unfunded commitments:
+The following tables show our portfolio by region and property type as of December 31, 2021, excluding unfunded commitments:

 Region % of Gross Book Value

-Northeast 40 %
+Northeast 37 %

-West 22
+West 24

-Mid Atlantic 18
+Mid Atlantic 16

-Southeast 9
+Southeast 12

-Southwest 8
+Southwest 7

-Central 3
+Central 4

+% of Gross

-Property Type % of Gross Book Value
+Property Type Book Value

-Office 56 %
+Office 50 %

-Multifamily 26
+Multifamily 34

-Hotel 17
+Hotel 15

-Other 1
+Other < 1